Egon Bondy

-The scope of his works is exceptionally broad: he published about thirty books of poetry, ranging from epic poems in early 1950s to meditative philosophical works in the 1980s.
-He also published about twenty novels, including Invalidní sourozenci, most of them dealing with the topic of a society or an individual in crisis, or a crisis in the relationship between an individual and his or her community.
+The scope of Bondy's works is exceptionally broad: he published about thirty books of poetry, ranging from epic poems in early 1950s to meditative philosophical works in the 1980s.
+He also published about twenty novels, including Invalidní sourozenci, most of them dealing with the topic of crisis in an individual vis a vis society.
 Despite the deep, existential background of his work, the texts are fresh and entertaining.
 He himself most valued his philosophical works.
-He published a history of philosophy.
-However, this work is criticized by authorities within the field for its subjective deformation of the topic.

-Zbyněk Fišer first took on the name Egon Bondy in 1949 when preparing a surrealistic anthology whose authors all adopted Jewish pseudonyms.
-Bondy had been the name of a number of prominent Prague Jews (in addition to being the name of a character in Karel Čapek's classic War with the Newts).
+In the late 1940s, Zbyněk Fišer first took on the name Egon Bondy when preparing a 1949 anthology with his surrealist group whose authors all adopted Jewish pseudonyms.
+Bondy had been the name of a number of prominent Prague Jews (as well as the name of a character in Karel Čapek's classic War with the Newts).
+A radical Marxist, he was nevertheless dismayed by the Stalinist regime that set in after the 1948 coup in Czechoslovakia.
+From 1957 to 1961, he studied philosophy and psychology at Charles University in Prague.
+Thereafter he launched his serious intellectual work with the help of the philosopher Milan Machovec, who became his lifelong friend.
+He was also a close friend of another famous Prague writer, Bohumil Hrabal.